Updated Oct. 17, 2023

 MC/MD Rokkor 28mm f/3.5 (5-element version)

 The first 28mm SLR lenses introduced by the Japanese manufacturers had maximum apertures of f/3.5 due to the limitations of lens design and materials in the early 1960s.
 However, by the mid-1970s advances had been made and f/3.5 became the budget aperture and these lenses featured simpler optical formulas and smaller physical dimensions.
 As an example, Minolta's own design of the 28/3.5 went from 7 elements in 7 groups, 345 grams (12.2 oz), and 67mm filters in 1963, to 5 elements in 5 groups, 220 grams (7.8 oz), and 55mm filters by 1975.
 And the newer lens offered better optical performance to boot and halved the minimum focusing distance to 0.3m (12").
 And so it is the 5-element version that is our bargain of choice in the 28/3.5 category.
 It was introduced in 1975 in MC Rokkor form (the 28/3.5 was not sold in North America so there are no Rokkor-X-labelled copies) and went through 4 different types of mechanical construction (MC Rokkor, MD Rokkor w/ 55mm filter ring, MD Rokkor w/ 49mm filter ring, and, finally, Plain MD).
 The most desirable of these from a build quality standpoint are the MC and first MD Rokkor (55) versions.
 From the second MD Rokkor (49) generation, cost-cutting had come (as with other manufacturers) to compete in the new mass consumer SLR market pioneered by the Canon AE-1.
-These later lenses still offered the same optical performance and lighter weight, but have more modular construction (read: less repairable, but easier to produce) and substituted cheaper materials in certain areas (e.g. aluminum-on-aluminum focusing helicoids instead of the more durable and expensive aluminum-on-brass of the previous versions).
-The optical performance of the 5-element 3.5 equals or betters that of the more common and expensive 28mm f/2.8 MC Rokkor (7e/7g) that was also introduced in 1975 (aside from the 2/3-stop slower aperture, obviously).
+These later lenses still offered the same optical performance and lighter weight, but have more modular construction (read: less repairable, but easier to produce) and substituted less expensive materials in certain areas (read: more plastic).
+The original MC Rokkor version had an aluminum-on-brass helicoid while all subsequent versions used aluminum-on-aluminum.
+The optical performance of the 5-element 3.5 equals that of the more common and somewhat pricier 28mm f/2.8 MC Rokkor (7e/7g) that was also introduced in 1975 (aside from the 2/3-stop slower aperture, obviously).
 You can find examples in excellent condition for $40 - $50 USD.
 It was also available as a Celtic lens (more basic coatings and a ribbed focusing ring).

 MC/MD Rokkor(-X) 35mm f/2.8 (5-element version)